-Knowing how to successfully manage your checking account is important.
-Successful checking account management will give you better control over your day-to-day finances and can lead to your having more control over the rest of your personal finances.
+Knowing how to successfully manage your account/s is important.
+Successful account management will give you better control over your day-to-day finances and can lead to your having more control over the rest of your personal finances.

-The key to successful checking account management is organization.
+The key to successful account/s management is organization.

-If you manage your checking account in an organized manner, you will have the capability to conduct your other personal finances (debt management, investments, retirement planning, etc.) in a similar way.
+If you manage your account/s in an organized manner, you will have the capability to conduct your other personal finances (debt management, investments, retirement planning, etc.) in a similar way.

-Successful checking account management will reduce the chance of checking account fraud, NSF (non-sufficient funds) occurrences and late payments, all of which can negatively affect your reputation and also harm your credit record.
+Successful account/s management will reduce the chance of fraud, Non-Sufficient Funds (NSF) occurrences and late payments, all of which can negatively affect your reputation and also harm your credit record.

-In order to manage your checking account successfully, you need to understand the three following checking account management principles: check writing, check endorsing, and checking account balancing.
+In order to manage your account/s successfully, you need to understand the three following account/s management principles: check writing, check endorsing, and account/s balancing.

-With a Credit Union checking account, you are likely to use a checkbook containing duplicate checks.
-The duplicate check is one of the best tools available to manage your checking account and personal finances.
+With a Credit Union account, you are likely to use a checkbook containing duplicate checks.
+The duplicate check is one of the best tools available to manage your account/s and personal finances.

 Your checkbook contains a combination of regular checks and duplicate checks.
 The duplicate check is the carbon-less form located directly under each check.
 All the information written on a check is copied instantly onto the duplicate check, giving you a permanent record of each check you write.